perdian/dotfiles/README.md

 All profile specific scripts and settings are stored inside the `zsh/profiles` folder.
 Each subfolder within the `zsh/profiles` folder represents a separate set of dotfiles specific to that profile.

-A profile becomes active (and thus all dotfiles of that profile will be included) depending on the following *profile selection criteria*:
+A profile becomes active (and thus all dotfiles of that profile will be included) depending on the following *profile activation criteria*:

-- The `default` profile will be selected each and every time.
+- The `default` profile will always be activated.
+- The `macos` profile will be activated if the `.zshrc` initialization script discovers that it's running on macOS.
+    - The `macos_arm64` and `macos_i386` profiles will be activated depending on the macOS architecture.
-- The `macos` and `linux` profiles will be selected if the `.zshrc` initialization script discovers that it's running on macOS or Linux respectively.
+- The `linux` profile will be activated if the `.zshrc` initialization script discovers that it's running on Linux.

-### Topics

-The individual configuration files, resources and scripts inside each profile are grouped around *topic areas*.
-Each topic area is represented by its own subfolder within the folder of the relevant pofile.

 ### Components